-Change the Tableau Bridge Application Settings or Computer
+Change the Tableau Bridge Client Settings or Computer

 This topic describes how to change the way Tableau Bridge runs, or change the computer or site a Tableau Bridge client is associated with.

 You can set Tableau Bridge to run as a Windows service, so it can keep running your refresh schedules or live queries even after you log off Windows.
 You can do this if the Windows account that runs Tableau Bridge is a local administrator on the computer.

 Open the Windows system tray, and select the Tableau Bridge icon to open Tableau Bridge.